Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Introduction

-\begin{theorem} Let $(M,g)$ be a smooth $d$-dimensional Riemannian manifold with kinks, and $x \in M$ be either an interior point or an LCDD border point.
-Then the intrinsic Gaussian operator associated with a density $p \in \cC^2(M)$ with respect to the Riemannian volume measure $\mathrm{vol}_g$ satisfies
+\begin{theorem} Let $M$ be a smooth $d$-dimensional manifold with kinks endowed with a $\cC^2$ Riemannian metric $g$, and let $x \in M$ be either an interior point, an LCDD border point, or a cusp.
+Consider $\eta \in (0,1/2)$.
+Then the intrinsic Gaussian operator associated with a density $p \in \cC_{\ge 0}^2(M)$ satisfies